Rifur13/flash-attn-jax/README.md

 cmake .. && make -j $NUM_WORKERS
 ```

 Make your new python bindings accessible to python.
+Run this from the build directory.
 ```
 export PYTHONPATH=$PYTHONPATH:$(pwd)
 ```